HoustonRuby/rails_girls/03_messages/edit_an_existing_chirp.md

   end
 ```

-Now, when we make a change and update:
+Now, when we make a change and update, we'll see:

 ![](../images/chrome_chirp_updated.png)

 Great!
-Let's add a link on the show chirp page so that we can easily get to the edit page.
+Let's add a link on the show chirp page so we can easily get to the edit page when we want to.
 In `app/views/chirps/show.html.erb`, add:

 ```html
 <%= link_to "Edit this Chirp", edit_chirp_path(@chirp) %>
 ```

-Now, showing a chirp, [http://localhost:3000/chirps/2](http://localhost:3000/chirps/2) has a link for us to edit the chirp!
+Now, when showing a Chirp, [http://localhost:3000/chirps/2](http://localhost:3000/chirps/2) has a link for us to edit the chirp.

 ![](../images/chrome_edit_chirp_link.png)